digitalbazaar/bedrock/CONTRIBUTING.md

   if a parameter is an object with too many properties to fit on a single line; you may break after the opening object bracket for this.
 Break before periods for chaining function calls.
-* Use the latest ES20** code supported by stable node.js everywhere; we will run babel tools to compile for browsers or older versions of node.js as needed.
+* Use the latest JS syntax supported by stable node.js everywhere; we will run babel tools to compile for browsers or older versions of node.js as needed.
 * When writing arrow functions (`=>`), if they can be kept on a single line, do so.
 Functions are just mappings from x to y (or `x => y`); it